WMD-group/PyTASER/docs/source/index.rst

 * Integration with the Materials Project database, allowing support for non-locally calculated materials
 * Ability to produce publication-ready figures, with flexibility in plotting.

+PyTASER is designed for users with moderate experience in computational methods and optical techniques, enabled by the following features:

+* Use of Python as the programming language (due to its low entry barrier, flexibility and popularity in the materials modelling field)
+* Documentation and easy-to-follow workflows with complete unit-test coverage.
+* Interfaced with the popular materials analysis package `pymatgen <https://pymatgen.org/index.html>`__.
+* Currently compatible with VASP, while support for other electronic structure codes is planned – if you have a specific request, please open an issue!

 ==========
 Background
 ==========